A binary blob with 30 years of business rules inside

 Most migration tools call Forms Builder or the Forms API to read .fmb files.
 That approach works, but it requires a licensed Oracle install and caps extraction throughput at roughly 40 files per hour.
 We built a direct binary parser that reads the object tree without the runtime.
 It processes the same 612 files in under 90 seconds and produces a JSON descriptor for each module.

-The descriptor becomes the input to everything downstream: the TypeScript generator, the control inventory for audit, and the visual diff tool that compares old and new screens side by side.
+The descriptor — the JSON format we built the entire pipeline around — becomes the input to everything downstream: the TypeScript generator, the control inventory for audit, and the visual diff tool that compares old and new screens side by side.

 The takeaway